zhangcc89claire/Code_for_Sb/full_analysis_pipeline.md

 ### Step 1: PWAS

 PWAS analysis is performed to identify protein-level associations with the disease.
-Loop through all 22 chromosomes.
-To execute the analysis for chromosome 22, use the following command:
+Go around each of the 22 chromosomes.
+For instance, run the following command to carry out the analysis for chromosome 22:

 ```bash
 Rscript FUSION.assoc_test.R \